jklayman/DSC-232-Project/README.md

 - Games Owned vs Reviews Written
   ![Games Owned vs. Reviews Written](https://github.com/user-attachments/assets/d41c6d10-df4f-4162-8d3a-47ec809bdb22)

+## Postprocessing Thoughts
+As we continued to compare features to look for correlations, we began to suspect they would be few and far between.
+Once we made the correlation matrix of all features, we knew for certain that there was virtually no correlation between any of the separate features (excluding playtime features).
+This meant that the models we planned to make would rely very heavily on the feature extraction and sentiment analysis conducted on the text of the reviews.

+### Applicable to both models:
+- Number of voted down reviews: 6,256,826

 ## **Possible Models for Sentiment Analysis:**
 ### Word Embedding using word2vec + Logistic Regression
 Learns from context and semantic relationships in text.
 Requires less preprocessing to preserve meaning.